Threat Intelligence & Endpoint Security Tools are more often used by security industries to test the vulnerabilities in network and applications.

 - AlienVault Open Threat Exchange – Threat Intelligence Tools called AlienVault Open Threat Exchange (OTX), to help you secure your networks from data loss, service disruption and system compromise caused by malicious IP addresses.

 - Tor Bulk Exit List – CollecTor, your friendly data-collecting service in the Tor network.
 CollecTor fetches data from various nodes and services in the public Tor network and makes it available to the world.
 If you’re doing research on the Tor network, or if you’re developing an application that uses Tor network data, this is your place to start.
 TOR Node List / DNS Blacklists / Tor Node List

-- leakedin.com – The primary purpose of leakedin.com is to make visitors aware about the risks of loosing data.
+- leakedin.com – The primary purpose of leakedin.com is to make visitors aware of the risks of losing data.
 This blog just compiles samples of data lost or disclosed on sites like pastebin.com.